 India's education industry offers a huge market opportunity to private players making it one of the largest markets for education in the world.
 In India, the education industry is highly competitive and fragmented in nature with presence of several private schools, colleges and institutes all over India.
 Importantly, over the years, the role of private sector in education has increased with the setting-up of institutes especially in the K-12 and Higher Education segment.
 Moreover, with rising income levels, rapid urbanization, increasing number of working women along with increasing awareness about importance of quality education will result in robust growth of the Indian education sector which in turn will help in the growth of educational books.
 With the emergence of coronavirus pandemic in India, the digital education offerings are increasingly being seen as an important medium to supplement existing education content for both the formal and the informal education segments.
-The digital education market in India has witnessed rapid growth in the last few years and educational services are increasingly being consumed digitally especially with the emergence of COVID-19 making it a necessity.
-Along with COVID-19, several other factors are also responsible for this phenomenon - rise in ownership of mobile phones and electronic gadgets, especially among the young age group, increased parent spending on child's education, governmental efforts, growing preference for practical and hands on learning and an enabling ecosystem with ever decreasing prices of both hardware and internet.
-Usage of digital classroom solutions, tablets and virtual simulators has risen tremendously in schools leading to an increased dependency on technology in teaching methods.
-With competitive exams going online in the recent years, students have started preferring online and blended coaching as well as test preparation models.
+The digital education market in India has witnessed rapid growth in the last few years and educational services are increasingly being consumed digitally.
+Along with COVID-19, several other factors are also responsible for this phenomenon - rise in ownership of mobile phones and electronic gadgets, especially among the young age group, increased parent spending on child's education, governmental efforts, growing preference for practical and hands on learning and an enabling ecosystem with ever decreasing prices of both hardware and internet usage of digital classroom solutions, tablets and virtual simulators has risen tremendously in schools leading to an increased dependency on technology in teaching methods.